On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Introduction

-Matumoto \cite{Mat78}, Galewski and Stern \cite{GS80} linked the triangulation conjecture to Rokhlin invariants and $3$-dimensional homology cobordism group, and reduced the triangulation conjecture to a problem about the interaction between $3$-manifolds and $4$-manifolds.
-Later, Manolescu \cite{Man16} solved the triangulation conjecture negatively based on \cite{Mat78} and \cite{GS80}, making $\Theta_{\mathbb{Z}}^3$ an even more interesting subject in the study of low-dimensional topology.
-See also \cite{Man18}.
+Matumoto~\cite{Mat78}, and Galewski and Stern~\cite{GS80} related the triangulation conjecture to the Rokhlin invariant and the $3$-dimensional homology cobordism group $\Theta_{\mathbb{Z}}^3$, reducing the conjecture to a problem concerning the interaction between $3$- and $4$-manifolds.
+Later, Manolescu~\cite{Man16} disproved the triangulation conjecture using $\mathrm{Pin}(2)$-equivariant Seiberg-Witten Floer homology, further highlighting the importance of $\Theta_{\mathbb{Z}}^3$ in low-dimensional topology; see also~\cite{Man18}.